Nickel and Dimed: The Green Metal Gamble in New Caledonia

 And yet, there are still opportunities for ethical, sustainable development in the area.
 One pathway entails engaging with mining operators such as Koniambo Nickel SAS (KNS), not driven solely by commodification and industrial growth facilitated by tax exemptions, but rather by fostering solidarity-based subcontracting criteria and establishing a wealth fund for future generations.
 This approach aims to foster economic diversification by leveraging domestic authority and principles of intergenerational justice.

-The recent agreement over the 2020 nickel plant sale, involving both local and international stakeholders, presents a potential template for such ethical development.
+The recent agreement over the 2020 nickel plant sale, involving both local and international stakeholders, presents another potential template for such ethical development.
 By retaining majority local ownership through mechanisms like the involvement of salaried workers and the Société de Participation Minière du Sud Calédonien SAS (SPMSC), New Caledonia asserts control over its valuable resources while also addressing indigenous and independence concerns.
 This model could serve as a blueprint for future endeavors, ensuring that economic growth is not pursued at the expense of social and environmental well-being.
+Furthermore, by diversifying its client base and reducing dependence on single markets like China, New Caledonia can enhance its resilience to global economic shifts while contributing to the green transition essential for combating climate change.